SomValentino/Datacom.TaxCalculator/README.md

 ## Assumptions
 The assumptions made on this project are as follows:
 * One file will be processed at a time.
-* There is already cnetralized logging system with kibana via serilog elastic search engine.
+* There is already centralized logging system with kibana via serilog elastic search engine.
 * Only CSV files are allowed for upload
 * The size of csv file to upload should be of size 5MB or less
 * For testing purpose csv files are saved to web server event though this is not ideal for production environment.